noobskies/orderHub/docs/API.md

 ### Webhook Callbacks (Outgoing)

-When orders are processed, results are sent back to customer webhook URLs.
+When orders are processed, results are sent back to customer webhook URLs automatically.

 **POST** `{customer_webhook_url}`